 The hospital is required to pursue either a no cost replacement or available credits if the device is under warranty.
 This is determined by returning the explanted device back to the manufacture for testing.
 The manufacturer then assesses the cause of the device failure then sends credits as applicable.
 The hospital is supposed to report the credits they receive and if the amount is greater > 50% of the device cost.
 The hospital is legally responsible to return those monies to the payor of the original procedure.
 This is known at the 50% Rule.
 A second rule, known as the Prudent Buyer Standard states that a hospital owes the warranty money to the payor, even if they do not send the explant for review or if they do not recover the funds.

 This seems straight forward…right?
 Let’s summarize, if an implantable device is recalled, malfunctions, or fails: send the device back to the manufacture.
 The manufacturer will determine the cause of failure and issue a credit if the device qualifies.
 If the hospital receives a replacement or a credit, which they are to keep, unless it is equal or greater than 50% of the device cost.
 If the 50% Rule applies, then they must send those monies back to who paid for it.
+If hospitals do not follow these processes, they will be fored to pay significant penalties and fines.
 The OIG is reporting that hospitals are not only failing to properly report, but also, they go so far as to say that hospitals lack the internal procedure and control to manage this process.

 The complexity of the explant process, vendor return requirements, and the lag time of 3-6 months to get a determination, is the root cause of many of these errors.
 There are several hospital departments involved: clinical, pathology, supply chain, compliance, hospital finance, patient billing, and coding.
 Each has a part, but rarely does anyone own it.
 Manufactures have several hoops to go through as well as documentation you must provide before they to proceed with testing.
 The hospital gets a credit check several months after the device has been sent.
 The Patient Billing department has no idea a credit was received and rarely told to revise a bill and return a credit.